jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## Setting Up Our Story

 The world needed to change.
 We felt in the cold.
 We felt it in the hunger.
 We smelt it in the desperation.
-Humanity fought for a better life as we laboured in the pre-robotic factories of the Industrial Age.
+Humanity laboured for a better life in the harsh factories of the Industrial Age.

 After enough sacrifice was paid.
-When enough blood and sweat was spilled, we, everyone in Western Civilization, rich and poor a like, got to the summit, and unlocked the computer technology we needed to live a better way of life.
+When enough blood and sweat was spilt, we, everyone in Western Civilization, rich and poor a like, got to the summit and unlocked the computer technology we needed to live a better life.

 The Internet Age was going to be marvellous.
-A place of easy education, simple regulations, and perhaps the best part, a place where ordinary people worked fulfilling jobs and enjoy happy lives.
+A place of easy education, simple regulations, and perhaps the best part, a place where ordinary people worked fulfilling jobs and enjoyed happy lives.

 Yet this dream was not allowed to be.

 ![old philosophy in a new world](https://techvolution.io/content/images/2020/04/GWRegStudies-PagesPublishedintheCFR-6.12.19.png)
 _Federal government regulations.
 Another example of all the "Death Star" rules our Industrial Age establishment makes._

-Because the protagonists of the Industrial Age buckled to hubris, and succumbed to complacency.
-Darth Blockbuster thus forged in secret, a huge and vast rulebook to keep his Industrial Age levers of power in control.
+Because the hearts of Men are easily corrupted.
+And the Industrial Age Lever of Power has a will of its own.
+Darth Blockbuster thus forged in secret, a huge and vast rulebook to keep himself in power.
 These rules concentrated the legal departments, HR reps, corporate lobbyists of the Industrial Age as a Death Star to evolution and change.

-Yet there were some who resisted.
+Yet there were some... who resisted.

 An open-source alliance of coders and designers rallied against the forces of stagnation.
 On the streets of America they fought for the freedom of the middle-class.

-Free and easy to use websites, apps, and technologies empowered the entire world to evolve to a digital mass-collaboration economy.
+Free and easy to use websites, apps, and technologies enabled our evolution to a digital mass-collaboration economy.
 The people loved it.
 Apps and iPhones spread across the world.

 Victory was near!

 Yet, the powers of Lord Blockbuster could not be undone.
-The Industrial Age way of life, with its Left/Right political pettiness, consumerism of useless products, and worst of all, its bullshit jobs, were forced on society with the blasts of the mighty Death Star.
-The world would not evolve.
-And thus, the climate started to change, economic growth started to stall, and the people were so unhappy that drugs, depression, and despair covered the land.
+The Industrial Age way of life, with its Left/Right political pettiness, consumerism of useless products, and worst of all, its bullshit jobs, were forced on society with the blasts of the mighty Death Star; one rulebook to rule them all.

+And thus, the climate started to change, economic growth started to stall, wealth disparity started to grow, and the people were so unhappy that drugs, depression, and despair covered the land.

 It was in this moment.
 When all hope was lost, when the dreams of the Internet Age had faded, when the chance to evolve seemed gone, that something happened the antagonists did not intend.

 You picked up this book.

 In the hands of you, dear reader, is Techvolution.
-The new philosophy you need to blow up Darth Blockbuster's super-weapon and evolve new open-source tools that solve society's many frontline problems.
+The philosophy you need to blow up the Death Star, and evolve new tools to solve society's many problems.

-For the time has now come when ordinary people around the world will shape the fortunes of all the in never-ending game of civilization.
+For the time has now come when ordinary people will shape the fortunes of all the in never-ending game of civilization.

 ![old philosophy in a new world](https://techvolution.io/content/images/2020/04/main-street3.jpg) _Lots of player gods have come before us.
 They did their job.
 Most recently, in the era of mass-production.
 Now it's our time to step up and evolve our civilization._